 Make an Offline computer for 100% privacy

 Since I went to college for microelectronics and computer design, I can tell you it's pretty easy for Microsoft to build in a back door access code into all of its Windows programs.
 Microsoft most likely made the access code so it is undetectable by any anti-virus software or security programs.
 Anyone working on important things like lawsuit work is far better off by creating an offline computer.If the Microsoft access code does exist (and I think it probably does), here's a list of the corporations and institutions that probably have that access code;Most likely the Microsoft access code has powerful handshaking capabilities that contact external servers in a matter of milliseconds before the data leaves the person's computer.
 Heavy encryption codes, dating and handshake verifications are made before it works.
 An encrypted log on what the data is, where it is being sent, and from whom, is likely first transmitted to a third party server.
 If certain conditions are not met, then the Microsoft access code disables itself, thereby keeping it out of the hands of hackers.
 That's how I would have designed it, to prevent "some kid down the street" from using the Microsoft access code.
-Remember that the big corporations in America use hi tech to protect their big money, and to make sure they keep earning more big money.
+The big corporations in America use hi tech to protect their big money, and to make sure they keep earning more big money.